excelsior-oss/excelsior-jet-gradle-plugin/README.md

 It is recommended to perform a Test Run at least once before building your application.

 Note: 64-bit versions of Excelsior JET do not collect `.usg` profiles yet.
   So it is recommended to perform a Test Run on the 32-bit version of Excelsior JET at least once.

 The profiles will be used by the Startup Optimizer and the Global Optimizer (see below).

-Note: During a Test Run, the application executes in a special profiling mode,
-      so disregard its modest start-up time and performance.
+Note: During a Test Run, the application executes in a special profiling mode, so disregard its modest start-up time and performance.

-### Configurations other than `excelsiorJet.mainClass`
+### Configurations other than `mainClass`

 For a complete list of parameters, look into the Javadoc of field declarations of the [ExcelsiorJetExtension](https://github.com/excelsior-oss/excelsior-jet-gradle-plugin/blob/master/src/main/groovy/com/excelsiorjet/gradle/plugin/ExcelsiorJetExtension.groovy) class.
-Most of them have default values derived from your `build.gradle` project such as `excelsiorJet.outputName` parameter specifying resulting executable name.
+Most of them have default values derived from your `build.gradle` project such as `outputName` parameter specifying resulting executable name.

 There are also two useful Windows-specific configuration parameters:

-`excelsiorJet.hideConsole = true` – hide console
+`hideConsole = true` – hide console

-`excelsiorJet.icon = <icon-file>` – set executable icon (in Windows .ico format)
+`icon = <icon-file>` – set executable icon (in Windows .ico format)

 It is recommended to place the executable icon into a VCS, and if you place it to `<project.projectDir>/src/main/jetresources/icon.ico`, you do not need to explicitly specify it